sangchoo1201/BetterFuck/README.md

 # BetterFuck

-A useful language to generate working brainfk code to use: write the code in 'input.btf' and run 'betterfuck.py'
+A useful language to generate working brainfk code.

+to use: write the code in 'input.btf' and run 'betterfuck.py'